lidofinance/docs/docs/contracts/lido.md

 ### canDeposit()

-Returns `true` if  depositing buffered ether to the consensus layer is allowed
+Returns `true` if depositing buffered ether to the consensus layer is allowed.

 ```sol
 function canDeposit() returns (bool)